Office of Research Services and Graduate Studies chevron_right

 The Research Office Bulletin can alert you to training and interesting developments for researchers.
 Each of the faculties also distribute a bulletin with discipline specific news and various announcements.

-The Research Office coordinates a variety of professional development programs for HDR Candidates, HDR Supervisors and Researchers each year.
+The Office of Research Services and Graduate Studies coordinates a variety of professional development programs for HDR Candidates, HDR Supervisors and Researchers each year.
 Additional programs are continually being included to meet growing needs.

 Library Services chevron_right